TeamBrot/client/README.md

 To run the client container, run `docker run -e URL="wss://msoll.de/spe_ed" -e TIME_URL="https://msoll.de/spe_ed_time" -e KEY="<key>" spe_ed`

 ## Extensions

+We built several extensions for our `spe_ed` client.
+For example several scripts, that run games or can visualize game.
+Detailed information on how to use them you can find in this section.

 ### Testing against other clients